 Riblja corba is a fish soup, more of a stew actually, very simple but nourishing meal.
-Montenegro has a long fishing tradition, and apparently riblja corba was created as a way for the fishermen to use up the small fish that they could not sell.
+Serbia has a long fishing tradition, and apparently riblja corba was created as a way for the fishermen to use up the small fish that they could not sell.
 There are many different variations to choose from.

 Shopska salad is a cold salad popular throughout the Balkans and Central Europe.
 It consists of fresh tomato, cucumber, capsicum, onions and white cheese.

 Djuvec (turkish Güveç) is the name of a number of various oven-baked meat and vegetable stew dishes similar to ratatouille.